PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 disables both leading shuffles and selects only the two-owner base.
 Focused contracts freeze the exact guards, all owner contracts/order, caller keywords, callback identity, and both direct caller boundaries.

+That cluster now delegates to `ChannelShuffleGatherContext` and stable leading, base, default, post, and seven-owner union ID sequences in `passes/channel_shuffle_gather_orchestration.py`.
+A single policy selector builds every one of the eight boolean combinations in the same fixed relative order, and every invocation build owns one fresh main-model scope shared by its selected owners.
+The historical helper preserves all three keyword-only defaults, both direct caller forms and boundaries remain unchanged, and layout recovery still stores the helper itself as its argument-free callback.
+Multiplicity-aware accounting replaces seven direct owner calls with seven stable IDs while retaining 120 effective ordered calls.
+The explicit seven- owner efficiency fixture retains one graph-index build.